wix-incubator/playable/docs/player-public-methods.md

 ```

 Method for allowing main ui to be always shown despite the playback state and the cursor position
+Important!
+UI would be hidden in case `hideMainUI` is called

 <div class="method-list">
   <table>